Abdul Ahmed Ningi: Poverty eradication

 With a drive to eradicate poverty from Bauchi state, Abdul Ningi donated 1,500 motorcycles, 600 tricycles, and 500 sewing machines to various communities.
 To aid transportation, numerous 18-seater buses were also donated.

 Skill Acquisition Centers

 Two mega Youth Skill Acquisition Centers in Ningi and Misau and in partnership with SMEDAN, Abdul Ningi trained over 1,200 youths in tailoring, 250 youths in basket weaver and hundreds more in craftsmanship.
 9 ICT centers were constructed to extend computer literacy to Bauchi people.
 To enable proper utilization of these skill acquisition centers, Abdul Ningi is continually working in partnership with Secondary schools, local governments and other stakeholders.

 Education

 For the 2013/2014 academic session, 500 primary schools have been enlisted for intervention with equipment for provision of modern white board and markers, modernized classroom tables and seats, and provision of text and writing books.
 Through the Ningi scholarship scheme, hundreds of youths get their WASSCE fees and tuition fees paid by Abdul Ningi.

 Personal life

 Abdul Ningi and his wife were married in 1982, and live in Ningi, Bauchi.
 They have five children.

+Crisis with the Senate

+Senator Ningi was suspended from the senate after he brought public attention to the issue of budget padding rocking the House.
+He resigned as the chairman of the Northern Senators Forum over the same issue.